 Jump 9 years forward to 2004 and Google launched the first global scale cloud service with its Google docs application.
 Eric Schmitt who had been around in the tech landscape during the mid 1990’s was now running the worlds largest search engine Google.
 Google had scale and its launch of Google docs was the first successful consumer focused cloud service.

 So what is the relevance of the above?
 Simple really.
 Yes there is now consumer scale for cloud services to become viable business propositions.
 However, TMV asks, does this recent six day outage experienced by business customers of Amazon demonstrate that perhaps the technology is not as robust as service providers would like both businesses and consumers to believe?

-The fact recorded music labels are dictating retail price points for usage of such ‘cloud music lockers’ to service retailers does not bode well for the music consumer in general.
-Reinforcing this is the fact that if such new services are to launch with such high price points, without the guaranteed service deliverables a consumer should be able to expect – will consumer uptake slide downwards?
+The fact recorded music labels are dictating retail price points for usage of such ‘cloud music lockers’ to service providers does not bode well for the music consumer in general.
+Reinforcing this is that if such new services are to launch with such high price points, without the guaranteed service deliverables a consumer should be able to expect – will consumer uptake slide downwards?

 Indeed as an industry do we want to invest so much effort into pushing music fans to use services that may in the short terms leave a bad taste in their mouths?
-Well if there is a quick buck in it for the major labels, history points to there money grabbing tendencies regardless of the bad taste it may leave in customers mouths.
-This TMV has no doubt will actually help to prop up advocates of piracy (and for the record TMV does not support piracy in any manner or form whatsoever).
+Well if there is a quick buck in it for the major labels history points to their money grabbing tendencies regardless of the bad taste it may leave in their customers mouths…which TMV has no doubt actually helps to prop up advocates of piracy (and for the record TMV does not support piracy in any manner or form whatsoever).